availabs/qwiAPI/README.md

 ## Flat Responses

+If the hierarchical structure of the response object is not desired, data may be returned as an array of rows by passing the query parameter `flat=true`.

+## Flat Leaves

 By default, the leafs of the hierarchical response object will be arrays.
 This may not be the desired functionality, so it is possible to request flat leaves with the `flatLeaves=true` query parameter.
-Note that if the length of the leaf arrays does not equal 1, specifying 'flatLeaves' will result in an error, and so it is necessary to include 'year' and 'quarter' in the dynamic route because if they are not part of the response object's nesting structure, the leaf arrays will contain elements for each economic quarter.
+Note that if the length of the leaf arrays does not equal 1, specifying 'flatLeaves' will result in an error.
+Specifically, to request flat leaves, it is necessary to include 'year' and 'quarter' in the dynamic route because if they are not part of the response object's nesting structure, the leaf arrays will contain elements for each economic quarter.

-If the hierarchical structure of the response object is not desired, data may be returned as an array of rows by passing the query parameter `flat=true`.

 ## Dense Responses

-By default, the leaves of the response object will contain fields for each segment of the dynamic route, meaning that information is repeated.
-For example, if the route contains '/industry/race/year/quarter', each of those categories will appear as a key in the response object's leaves with respective variable value.
+By default, the leaves of the response object will contain fields for each segment of the dynamic route.
+This means that information is repeated.
-If the client has not specified 'flat=true' in the query parameters, this information will also be contained in the keys of each layer of the response's hierarchical structure.
-To reduce remove this redundancy, clients may specify 'dense=true' and thereby remove from the leaves all information contained in the response's heirarchial structure.
+For example, if the route contains `/industry/race/year/quarter`, each of those categories will appear as a key in the response object's leaves with the respective variable's value, and therefore this information will also be contained in the keys of each layer of If the client has not specified 'flat=true' in the query parameters, to remove this redundancy clients may specify 'dense=true' This will remove from the leaves all information contained in the response's heirarchial structure.

 Examples can be found in the [Examples]() section.